Ctrl-Z Sampling: Scaling Diffusion Sampling with Controlled Random Zigzag Explorations: Experiments and Results

 \subsubsection{When to Explore.}

-This section evaluates when to initiate zigzag exploration.
-We compare the proposed reward-based initiation strategy, which triggers exploration upon detecting a reward plateau, to two baselines: initiating exploration at every denoising step (Always) and randomly with a probability $p = 0.5$ (Random).
-All configurations use $\lambda = 15$ to restrict exploration to early timesteps for efficiency.
+This section evaluates different strategies for triggering zigzag exploration.
+We compare the proposed reward-based initiation mechanism, which activates exploration upon detecting a reward plateau, against two baselines: \textit{Always}, which performs exploration at every denoising step, and \textit{Random}, which triggers exploration at each step with probability $p = 0.5$.

-As shown in \Cref{tab:ablas}, the Always strategy achieves the highest generation quality but incurs substantial computational overhead, averaging 25.8× NFEs.
-The Reward-Based method achieves comparable performance with significantly fewer evaluations (8.6× NFEs), offering a favorable trade-off between quality and efficiency.
-Meanwhile, the Random strategy with $p=0.5$ provides modest quality gains with low overhead (3.2× NFEs), enabling flexible control over compute cost.

-Each strategy presents a distinct trade-off: Always delivers the best quality, Random enables lightweight improvements, and the Reward-Based method strikes a strong balance with adaptive, targeted exploration.
-Notably, all three strategies are effective when combined with our \abb{} framework, and can be chosen based on the desired balance between quality and inference cost.
+As shown in \Cref{tab:ablas}, the Always strategy yields the highest generation quality but incurs substantial computational overhead, averaging 16.72× NFEs.
+In contrast, the reward-based strategy attains competitive performance at much lower cost ($7.72\times$ NFEs), offering a stronger quality--compute trade-off.
+The Random strategy provides modest quality gains with a similar computational budget (7.81× NFEs), though the probability can be flexibly tuned to interpolate performance between never and always exploring.
+Overall, the proposed strategy delivers improved sampling quality relative to cost and remains more efficient than the Always strategy.
+Notably, all three strategies are effective within the \abb{} framework and can be selected based on the desired trade-off between performance and inference cost.